apache/hbase-operator-tools/hbase-hbck2/README.md

    setting region 'de00010733901a05f5a2a3a382e27dd4' to CLOSING:
      $ HBCK2 setRegionState de00010733901a05f5a2a3a382e27dd4 CLOSING
    Returns "0" if region state changed and "1" otherwise.

+ setTableState <TABLENAME> <STATE>
+   Possible table states: ENABLED, DISABLED, DISABLING, ENABLING To read current table state, in the hbase shell run:
+     hbase> get 'hbase:meta', '<TABLENAME>', 'table:state'
+   A value of \x08\x00 == ENABLED, \x08\x01 == DISABLED, etc.
+   Can also run a 'describe "<TABLENAME>"' at the shell prompt.
+   An example making table name 'user' ENABLED:
+     $ HBCK2 setTableState users ENABLED
+   Returns whatever the previous table state was.

+ scheduleRecovery <SERVERNAME>...
+   Schedule ServerCrashProcedure(SCP) for list of RegionServers.
+Format server name as '<HOSTNAME>,<PORT>,<STARTCODE>' (See HBase UI/logs).
+   Example using RegionServer 'a.example.org,29100,1540348649479':
+     $ HBCK2 scheduleRecovery a.example.org,29100,1540348649479
+   Returns the pid(s) of the created ServerCrashProcedure(s) or -1 if no procedure created (see master logs for why not).
+   Command only supported in hbase versions 2.0.3, 2.1.2, 2.2.0 (or newer).

+ unassigns <ENCODED_REGIONNAME>...
+   Options:
+    -o,--override  override ownership by another procedure A 'raw' unassign that can be used even during Master initialization (if the -skip flag is specified).
+Skirts Coprocessors.
+Pass one or more encoded region names.
+1588230740 is the hard-coded name for the hbase:meta region and de00010733901a05f5a2a3a382e27dd4 is an example of what a userspace encoded region name looks like.
+For example:
+     $ HBCK2 unassign 1588230740 de00010733901a05f5a2a3a382e27dd4
+   Returns the pid(s) of the created UnassignProcedure(s) or -1 if none.

+   SEE ALSO, org.apache.hbase.hbck1.OfflineMetaRepair, the offline hbase:meta tool.
+See the HBCK2 README for how to use.
 ```

 ## _HBCK2_ Overview